Allergy Shots Treatment: The Disease-Modifying Immunotherapy Overview

 What is the dropout rate for allergy shots treatment?

 Allergy shot dropout is a recognized clinical problem.
 Tkacz JP et al. (Curr Med Res Opin 2021;37[6]:957-965, DOI 10.1080/03007995.2021.1903848) analyzed the IBM MarketScan database (n=103,207 allergy immunotherapy patients, 2014-2017) and found 23.9% never returned for their first injection after the initial consultation, and only 43.9% ultimately reached the maintenance phase.
 Dropout is driven by multiple factors: geographic access (81.5% of US counties have zero allergists per Wu I et al., AAAAI 2019), time burden (39+ in-office visits in Year 1), insurance navigation complexity, and cost concerns — particularly HOPD facility fee exposure.
-For patients who cannot sustain the traditional in-clinic injection schedule, Curex's At-Home Allergy Shot Kit makes SCIT self-administered — one weekly subcutaneous shot at home for $129/month, with Zoom-supervised first dose and every dose escalation, a prescribed epinephrine auto-injector confirmed on-hand, and board-certified allergist oversight throughout the course.
+For patients who cannot sustain the traditional in-clinic injection schedule, Curex's At-Home Allergy Shot Kit makes SCIT self-administered — one weekly subcutaneous shot at home for $129/month, with the first injection from each new vial or concentration supervised live in the Virtual Shot Room, a prescribed epinephrine auto-injector confirmed on-hand, and board-certified allergist oversight throughout the course.

 Related Articles